SherG/cool-iron/blog/partnerships.md

 Given that loads of the newly unemployed are hanging their shingle out on LinkedIn, expect the deluge to increase.

-If you are currently using Linkedin Navigator for sales prospecting and want to continue that expenditure and activity, consider an experiment: shift your prospecting upstream to find referral partners instead of sales prospects.
+If you are currently using Linkedin Navigator for sales prospecting and want to continue that expenditure and activity, consider an experiment: shift your prospecting upstream and "fish" for referral partners instead of sales prospects.

+Remember: a referral partner is essentially a commission-based salesperson.

 ## Summary